Coordinated Universal Time (UTC)

 DEFINITIONS

-- UT0 -- mean solar time on the Greenwich meridian obtained from direct astronomical observation.
+- UT0 -- Mean Solar Time on the Greenwich meridian obtained from direct astronomical observation.
 The time 00 hours being at Greenwich mean midnight.

 - UT1 -- UT0 corrected for polar motion (widely used).